frontendpatterns/frontendpatterns.dev/src/content/patterns/api-mocking.md

 ---
 # API Mocking

-Replace real API calls with controlled responses for predictable testing.

 ## Problem

 Without this pattern, the premise that replacing real API calls with controlled responses for predictable testing falls apart, and small changes trigger cascading regressions.